quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 $ cd /usr/share/kcare-eportal && python createdb.py
 ```

-Client access data file used to decide if server has access to the patches is stored in `/usr/share/kcare-eportal/kcare_servers.htpasswd`

 Patches are stored in: `/usr/share/kcare-eportal/patches`

 ## Stopping & Starting

-### KernelCare.ePortal on EL7

 To stop/start/reload/restart configuration of nginx server: